 Member stories, coupled with related tools and tips for executing such practices at your organizations, will be released regularly via the Alliance E-News and Alliance Policy Radar.
-In addition, a complete toolkit compiling all the information will be released in April.

 These community and voter engagement efforts will raise our voices and ensure that the government is hearing from all constituents.
 Also, by educating citizens about voting and civic responsibilities, we can build stronger and more cohesive communities.

 Alliance members to be highlighted with case examples of their voter education efforts include:

 - BakerRipley in Houston, Texas

 - Bridge Meadows in Portland, Oregon